Suno Instrumental Doesn't Match the Mood (Fix)

 1. Style has genre but no mood

-pop, electronic, guitar has no mood signal — model defaults to “catchy, bright, mid-tempo, major key”, which clashes with sad lyrics.
+pop, electronic, guitar has no mood signal, so the model defaults to “catchy, bright, mid-tempo, major key”, which clashes with sad lyrics.

-How to judge: does style contain a mood word like melancholic / uplifting / dark / nostalgic?
-If no, this is it.
+How to judge: does the Style field contain a mood word like melancholic / uplifting / dark / nostalgic?
+If not, this is it.

 2. Genre word carries the wrong implicit mood